kyma-project/kyma/tests/perf/README.md

 }
 ```

-Example test above will execute a load test against Kyma gateway on a cluster deployed on **CLUSTER_DOMAIN_NAME** with 10 virtual users 1 minute long and 1000 request per second.
+Example test above will execute a load test against Kyma gateway on a cluster deployed on **CLUSTER_DOMAIN_NAME**
+with 10 virtual users, 1 minute long and 1000 request per second across all virtual users.

 Test logic should be implemented in a function defined as default, more about test execution lifecycle please read [here](https://docs.k6.io/docs/test-life-cycle).